I’m writing this post in the first week of December – a week or two before the release of my eleventh novel, Terms May Apply.

 So, I’ve decided I need a slightly different plan for 2021.

 I’m hoping to complete two novels, and the first will be aimed squarely at the commercial fiction market with an eye on a possible publishing deal.
 I’ve turned down a few opportunities to work with a publisher before and I’m still satisfied I made the right decision at the time however, now the time feels right.

 The plan is to complete the first draft of my commercial fiction novel in the spring of 2021.
-I’m keeping the theme of that novel under wraps for now but it will retain the basic ingredients of all my other novels.
+The working title is Waiting in The Sky (details here) and although I’m hoping to reach a broader audience, it’ll retain the same basic ingredients as all my other novels.
 At some point (after editing it for the millionth time), I’m hoping to secure the services of a literary agent in order to find a publishing deal.
 If you happen to be a publisher or literary agent, feel free to get in touch.

 Then, probably in the early summer, I aim to make a start on another novel which I’ll publish myself (possibly around October).
 There is a reasonable chance that novel will be set in 1971 and feature a certain denim-clad character.
 I’d like to write a series of novels based upon Clement’s life in the early seventies, but I don’t want to get too ahead of myself.

 As with all plans, there might be some deviation from what I’m hoping to achieve in 2021, not least because I might not find a literary agent willing to take me on, but I wanted to share it with you.
 If it wasn’t for you, I wouldn’t have a writing career at all, so the least I can do is explain why my output in 2021 might not be as prolific as it has been.